gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'offering_flower', bool)`

-Sets if the iron golem have red flower in hand.
+Sets if the iron golem has a red flower in hand.

 ### `modify(e, 'blue_skull', bool)`